The Cup of Nestor

 As I just wrote about in my post “Evolve or Die,” I revealed that I am starting on a new body of work, inspired by archeology and deep history.
 It’s really exciting, and really scary.
 For the first time in many years, I genuinely have no idea what I am doing.
 It will be an adventure into the unknown.

-I have been a consumer of archeology media of various kinds for years.
-I have two magazine subscriptions.
-I watch archeology shows.
-I listen to podcasts.
-Over the years, I have absently absorbed a lot of scraps of information.
+I am an avid consumer of archeology media and entertainment.
+Over the years, I have absently absorbed scraps of information.
 Over time, these bits of information started to formulate themselves into a loose, fluttery vision of the world.

 I became filled with the desire to understand these little scraps in context, in an order, like maybe a mind map… or maybe… a time-line.